Talking To AI More Than People?

 Part 4 of the Soulful AI Guardrails series — on how to stay real when technology feels easier than people.

 But focus alone isn’t enough.
-Because once we simplify, we can find ourselves working in near-perfect efficiency… alone.🥺
+Once we simplify, we can find ourselves working in near-perfect efficiency… alone.🥺

 That’s where the third Soulful AI guardrail comes in: Humanity.
 It’s about remembering that technology can amplify creativity, but it can’t replace connection.